 The qualifications, hourly rates and time spent on the litigation by counsel are laid out in the attached affidavits.
-Because different statutory provisions and argument support awards of fees under the Lanham and Copyright Acts, counsel have divided their time where possible between the defense of the copyright and trademark claims; where counsel concluded that they could not fairly attribute blocks of time to one issue or the other, they have allocated 80% to the Lanham Act claims and 20% to the copyright claims.
-No fees are being sought for the small amount of time devoted exclusively to issues under New York State's anti-dilution law, which has a still-different fee provision.
+Because different statutes and argument support awards of fees under the Lanham and Copyright Acts, counsel divided their time where possible between the defense of the copyright and trademark claims; where counsel concluded that they could not fairly attribute blocks of time to one issue or the other, New York counsel have allocated 80% to the Lanham Act claims and 20% to the copyright claims, while California counsel allocated 90% to Lanham Act and 10% to copyright.
+No fees are sought for the small amount of time devoted exclusively to issues under New York State's anti-dilution law, which has a still-different fee provision; time spent exclusively on that issue has been deducted from the fees sought for both firms.
+These allocations, and the time and fees spent by each firm, are enumerated in Korzenik, Philpott and Levy Affidavits and their exhibits; thus the amounts of fees shown in the table now reflect amounts averred by the affidavits.